-It is played in a lawn measuring 35yards by 28 yards.
+It is played in a lawn measuring 35 yards by 28 yards.
+The hoops are laid out on the lawn at fixed positions and are set to be just wide enough to allow a ball through.
 The running of a hoop and hitting of the peg scores one point.
 The maximum score is, therefore, 26 points.
 Six hoops twice by two balls plus the pegging out.

 Running a hoop and hitting another ball (roquet) entitles the player to play extra shots.
-One of them is the croquet shot, unique to this game, when the striker ball is hit when touching another ball.
+Following a roquet, a croquet shot, unique to this game, is played.
+The striker ball is picked up and moved to be touching the roqueted ball.
+The striker ball is then hit from this position.
+The striker then has a further, normal continuation shot.
 Like chess, by a simple set-up and by this entitlement of extra shots a complex tactical game develops, which is the main attraction of the game.
+A major difference with chess is that croquet requires advanced ball skills as well as tactics for success.

 The ball weighs 1 lb and the hoops just allow the ball to run through them.
 The balls are hit with a mallet, that weighs usually about 3 lb.